Nos publications

 Les articles, ouvrages et chapitres d'ouvrages publiés par l'Unité de Recherche de Zoologie Forestière, de 2000 à ce jour, sont disponibles sur la base de données HAL :

-HAL, la base des publications des chercheurs de l'INRA
+HAL, la base des publications des chercheurs de l'INRAE

 Vous trouverez ci-dessous la liste des publications à comité de lecture des chercheurs de l'URZF durant les dernières années :